 This series introduces twenty-one professional women working within a range of maritime roles in the UK.
 As co-participants, their stories, visions, and collective experiences inform the creative outcome through photographs, textiles, and moving image.

-The overall style of the series was pre-determined with a bespoke ‘hyper-real’ lighting style in order to encapsulate the women in their environments –– specifically with the aim to spotlight and empower the women, as well as to enhance nature’s outstanding backdrops.
+The overall style of the series was pre-determined with a bespoke ‘hyper-real’ lighting style to encapsulate the women in their environments –– specifically to spotlight and empower the women, as well as to enhance nature’s outstanding backdrops.
 The point of view offers a connected stance, enabling the viewer a glimpse into the women’s maritime roles.

 The artists and the women’s collaborative approach supports the representation of truths in the maritime industry.
 The photography, and creation and placement of the weave call attention to - and challenge - typical archetypal roles that continue.
 It presents an opportunity to push on - and expand - the conversation; maintaining and striving to keep the message, and stories, alive.